Thousands of Afghans detained in ‘prison-like’ conditions in Abu Dhabi, finds HRW

 “The big problem is we don’t know our future and we don’t know our destination,” commented one detainee on the future of the thousands held inside the complex.

-Refuting the findings of the HRW’s report, the UAE’s ministry of foreign affairs and international cooperation has said that around 87 per cent of over 17,000 evacuees taken to the Emirates Humanitarian City on “humanitarian grounds” have been resettled.
+Refuting the findings of the HRW’s report, the UAE said that around 87 per cent of over 17,000 evacuees taken to the Emirates Humanitarian City on “humanitarian grounds” have been resettled.

 “Emirates Humanitarian City in Abu Dhabi has hosted over 17,000 evacuees since September 2021 and successfully resettled around 87 per cent.
-The UAE continues to work with the US Embassy to process travelers and liaise with US counterparts in efforts to resettle the remaining evacuees in a timely manner as per the original agreement,” the UAE foreign affairs ministry told The Independent over an email.
+The UAE continues to work with the US Embassy to process travelers and liaise with US counterparts in efforts to resettle the remaining evacuees in a timely manner as per the original agreement,” a UAE official told The Independent.

-It added that the evacuees – particularly women, girls, and families – have received a “comprehensive range of high-quality housing, sanitation, health, clinical, counseling, education, and food services to ensure their welfare”.
+Evacuees – particularly women, girls, and families – have received a “comprehensive range of high-quality housing, sanitation, health, clinical, counseling, education, and food services to ensure their welfare”, the official added.

 “The UAE continues to do everything it can to bring this extraordinary exercise in humanitarian resettlement to a satisfactory conclusion.
-We understand that there are frustrations and this has taken longer than intended to complete,” the ministry said.
+We understand that there are frustrations and this has taken longer than intended to complete.”

-It adding that it remained in touch with the US and other international allies to “ensure that Afghan evacuees can live in safety, security, and dignity”.
+The official said that UAE has remained in touch with the US and other international allies to “ensure that Afghan evacuees can live in safety, security, and dignity”.

 Join our commenting forum

-Note: This article was amended on the day of publication.
-It previously incorrectly referred in two places to the ‘International Humanitarian City’, but the camp referred to in the HRW report was the ‘Emirates Humanitarian City’.